What Is a Functioning Alcoholic?

-Why are some alcoholics able to live “functionally” while others aren’t?
+What is a functioning alcoholic and why are some problem drinkers able to live “functionally” while others aren’t?

 Functional alcoholics usually have a high level of education that allows them to maintain a successful career.
 They’ve learned to compartmentalize their drinking so that it doesn’t affect their professional life.